CoreyShelton/htaccess-code-snippets/README.md

-# htaccess
+# Useful .htaccess Code Snippets

-Useful .htaccess codes
+Here are a bunch of useful .htaccess code snippets to use